Wattics/api-client-ruby/README.md

 ## Groups of measurments

-You may also want send array of measurments that has already been collected.
+You may also want send groups of measurments.

 ```ruby
 measurements = [simple_measurement1, electricity_measurement1, simple_measurement2, ...]